VedantRGosavi/headcraftAI/Product.md

 ## Key Features

-- User authentication and account management.
+- User authentication and account management via Stack Auth
-- Upload functionality for multiple images.
+- Upload functionality for multiple images
-- Optional chat interface to refine headshot preferences.
+- Optional chat interface to refine headshot preferences
-- AI-powered headshot generation using OpenAI's GPT-4 and DALL-E.
+- AI-powered headshot generation using OpenAI's GPT-4 and DALL-E
-- Secure storage and retrieval of images via Supabase.
+- Secure storage and retrieval of images
-- Payment processing for headshot generation via Stripe.
+- Payment processing for headshot generation via Stripe
-- Downloadable headshot images.
+- Downloadable headshot images

 ## User Stories

-1. As a user, I want to create an account and log in securely.
+1. As a user, I want to create an account and log in securely using Stack Auth.
 2. As a user, I want to upload multiple images of myself to the app.
 3. As a user, I want to optionally specify preferences for my headshot through a chat interface.
 4. As a user, I want to initiate the headshot generation process.